-I encourage you to attend every event you can be present at with excitement, curiosity, and optimism.
-I also beseech you to, after the appropriate time period; instill your membership in the Order of the Arrow by becoming a Brotherhood member.
-I am excited to become acquainted with each and every one of you in the weeks to come, and eager to see the amazing contributions all of you will make to your troop, your chapter, the Piedmont Council and Immokalee Lodge.
+We encourage you to attend every event you can be present at with excitement, curiosity, and optimism.
+We also beseech you to, after the appropriate time period; instill your membership in the Order of the Arrow by becoming a Brotherhood member.
+We are excited to become acquainted with each and every one of you in the weeks to come, and eager to see the amazing contributions all of you will make to your troop, your chapter, the Council and the Lodge.

-Each new member should go to www.jumpstart.oa-bsa.org as soon as possible to learn about our Order.
+Each new member should go to www.jumpstart.oa-bsa.org as soon as possible to learn about The Order.